divmain/js-seed/README.md

 The Webpack configuration also supplies a mechanism to require files as plain text.
 This is very useful for accessing templates.
 It'll look something like `var myTemplateString = require("./my-template.tmpl");`.
 By default, this only works for files with extension `.tmpl`, but new rules can be created in `webpack.config.js`.

+Keep in mind that while Stylus support is provided out-of-the-box, plain CSS is also supported.
+I'm actively looking into adding support for LESS/SASS alongside Stylus.

 ## Project Layout